demisto/content/Packs/SymantecEDR/Integrations/SymantecEDR/README.md

 ### symantec-edr-endpoint-rejoin
 ***
-Rejoins endpoints by re-establishing connections that the endpoint(s) has to internal networks and external networks, based on the endpoint IDs
+Rejoins endpoints by re-establishing connections that the endpoint(s) has to internal networks and external networks, based on the endpoint IDs.

 #### Base Command